Colecalciferol

 Peanut and soy allergy

 Colecalciferol soft gelatin capsules contain soybean oil.
 Some medicines containing soybean oil might cause an allergic reaction in patients with a peanut or soy allergy.
-If you have a peanut or soy allergy, ensure that your doctor or pharmacist is aware of this and ask them to check your medicines.
-Read more Medsafe safety information(external link).
+If you have a peanut or soy allergy, ensure that your healthcare provider or pharmacist is aware of this and ask them to check your medicines.
+Learn more by reading the Medsafe safety information(external link).

 Other side effects